rust-lang/reference/src/procedural-macros.md

 ## Procedural Macros

 *Procedural macros* allow creating syntax extensions as execution of a function.
-Procedural macros can be used for is to implement custom [derive] on your own types.
+Procedural macros can be used to implement custom [derive] on your own types.
 See [the book][procedural macros] for a tutorial.

 Procedural macros involve a few different parts of the language and its